 Grandchildren and step-grandchildren might also be eligible for benefits if both of their parents are deceased and the disabled person provides regular support for the grandchild.

-The child must have lived with the person for at least the past 12 months or if they’re younger than 12 months, the child lived with them substantially their entire life.
+The grandchild must have lived with the person beginning before age 18 and for at least the past 12 months or if they’re younger than 12 months, the child must have lived with them substantially their entire life.
 Finally, the disabled person has provided at least half of the financial support.

 For all children, they must have a valid birth certificate and Social Security number.
 If your child doesn’t have a Social Security number, you can apply for one.